BhuviTheDataGuy/sqladmin/greenplum/assessment.md

 SELECT ns.nspname  SCHEMA,
        c.relname   AS Table,
        ex.location AS path,
+       -- ex.urilocation AS path, --> for latest versions 5.x+
        CASE
          WHEN ex.fmttype = 't' THEN 'text'
          WHEN ex.fmttype = 'c' THEN 'csv'